-Hong Bao (红包) packets, literally "red envelope", are the traditional gifts that adults give children during the Chinese New Year holiday period.
+Hong Bao (红包) packets, literally "red envelope," are the traditional gifts that adults give children during the Chinese New Year holiday period.
 The general idea is that adults with income give children with no income Hong Bao during Chinese New Year.
-In practice, "children" can even mean young adults who are unmarried.
+In practice, "children" can even mean unmarried young adults.

 The amount varies, but generally speaking, it is ideal to give round numbers or numbers ending in 8.
 If we're talking in Chinese currency the Renminbi, then 88 (though this is quite a bit low), 188, 288, etc. are good numbers.
-Also 200, 300, etc. are good.
+Also, 200, 300, etc. are okay.
 Four is an unlucky number in China, so avoid any number that contains a 4.
 And no coins!

 For many, especially migrant workers who return home to rural communities for their annual holiday, the pressure to produce hong bao for relatives and expensive gifts for parents is high.